kingsdigitallab/kdl/frontend/src/blog/2025-DARIAH-day-blog.md

+---
-# UK DARIAH Day 2025: Imagining Future Digital Research Infrastructures
+title: UK DARIAH Day 2025: Imagining Future Digital Research Infrastructures
+tags:
+  - post
+  - Digital Research Infrastructure
+  - DARIAH
+  - Digital Scholarship
+authors:
+  - Naomi Wells (School of Advanced Study)
+  - Lisa Otty (University of Edinburgh)
+  - Arianna Ciula

-Authors: Naomi Wells (School of Advanced Study), Lisa Otty (University of Edinburgh), Arianna Ciula (King’s College London), Barbara McGillivray (King’s College London)
+  - Barbara McGillivray (King’s College London)
+date: 2025-12-18
+excerpt: ""
+feature:
+  image: /assets/images/blog/2025-DARIAH-DAY-Banner.jpg
+  title: "Old Royal Infirmary Building - Image courtesy of Edinburgh Futures Institute"
+  description: "Old Royal Infirmary Building, home of the Edinburgh Futures Institute"
+draft: true
+---

 The second UK [DARIAH](https://www.dariah.eu/) day was hosted by the [Edinburgh Futures Institute](https://efi.ed.ac.uk/) (University of Edinburgh) on Friday 7 November, in collaboration with the five other UK DARIAH partners (King’s College London, University of Brighton, University of Exeter, University of Leeds and the School of Advanced Study, University of London).
 The event explored the futures of digital research infrastructures in the arts and humanities, with a focus on the current and potential relationships between UK and European infrastructures.
 It was supported by DARIAH-EU, [DISKAH](https://culturedigitalskills.org/), and the [Centre for Data, Culture & Society](https://www.cdcs.ed.ac.uk/).